uconn/uconn-pride/readme.md

 # UConn Pride
 This repo is for the UConn Pride site.
 Using it is fairly straightforward.

+**IMPORTANT**
+This repo is set up so that pushes to `master` will go into production via github pages.
+Please develop on a different branch and merge after approval.

 ## Usage
 ```
 $ git clone {repo}